Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

 type Admins = 'chris' | 'nicole';
 ```

-And we want to make sure we can only assign these keys to our list of admin users.
+And we want to ensure we can only assign these keys to our list of admin users.

 ```js
 const adminUsers: Record<Admins, User> = {